austinoso/samhsa-rdas-scraper/README.md

 # SAMHSA Restricted-use Data Analysis System Scraper

 Scraper built in NodeJS for SAMHSA's Restricted-use Data Analysis System.
-Created as an easier
+Created as an easier method of obtaining data opposed to running a crosstab.

 ## Setup Instructions

-### 1. Clone or [download](https://github.com/austinoso/samhsa-rdas-scraper/archive/main.zip) this repo.
+1. Clone or [download](https://github.com/austinoso/samhsa-rdas-scraper/archive/main.zip) this repo.

-### 2. Install the latest version of [node](https://nodejs.org/en/download/).
+2. Install the latest version of [node](https://nodejs.org/en/download/).

-### 3. Run `npm install` in your terminal to install all dependencies
+3. Run `npm install` in your terminal to install all dependencies

 ---